 • Plenty of water

 You may notice your dog drinking more water than usual during summer.
-It is because their bodies go through dehydration throughout the summertime.
-You may see that their gums are very dry, and they are also drooling more than expected.
+This is because their bodies experience dehydration throughout the summertime.
+You may also see that their gums are very dry and that they are drooling more than expected.

-It is important to make water available for your dog at all times, even when you are outside.
+It is important to provide your dog with water at all times, even when you are outside.
 Provide your dog with clean and fresh water.
-Giving your dog wet food is preferable to fulfil its water requirement.
+Giving your dog wet food is preferable to fulfilling its water requirement.

 • Provide shade